 Long considered one of the original founders of the Nuyorican Movement, Papoleto addresses political, intellectual and linguistic topics in his work that remain relevant today.
 A New York-born Puerto Rican award-winning poet, playwright, teacher and activist, he began his career nearly 40 years ago as a poet-facilitator in public schools, working at workshop programs in California and New York.
 Over the years, Papoleto has performed his poetry with his musical group “Exiled Genius,” with Eugene Mingus on piano, and M’Chaka Uba on bass, a trio that combined the tradition of jazz spontaneity and precision with the natural melody of the poetic voice in poetry/jazz collaboration.

 HIRAM MARISTANY | Artist/ Photographer

-Hiram Maristany was a founder of the Young Lords Party in 1969, and the official photographer for the radical youth organization’s brief but tumultuous existence.
+Hiram Maristany was a founder of the Young Lords Party in 1969, and the official photographer for the radical youth organization.
 From 1975 to 1977, he served as Director of El Museo del Barrio.
 Deeply involved in the Puerto Rican arts movement, Hiram has documented its developments and personalities for forty years.
 While serving as a mentor to numerous Puerto Rican and Latino artist in the city.
 Hiram recorded everyday life in El Barrio, the neighborhood that served as an incubator for the New York Puerto Rican identity, the neighborhood that he has always called home.

 JORGE L. RAMOS | former Telemundo Senior Anchor